 - Students are limited to one appeal for each hearing.

 Appeal Process for Cases Adjudicated by Standing Disciplinary Board:

 A decision and/or a sanction may be appealed.
-The appeal must be in writing and should be delivered to the Director of Student Conduct or designee within 5 class days of the hearing.
+The appeal must be in writing and should be delivered to the Director of Community Standards or designee within 5 class days of the hearing.
 The appeal process will consist of a review of the records of the SDB hearing and the supporting documents.
 The appeal process will not include a new hearing.
 The following exceptions apply:

 If new evidence is brought forward that was not available at the time of the hearing by the SDB, the student may be called to present the evidence.

 If it is found that the student's due process rights were found to have been violated, the case will be heard by the Vice President's designee.